rbmk-project/rbmk/pkg/cli/ipuniq/README.md

 specified, we output IP addresses without ports.
 Each `PORT` must be a valid port number (0-65535).

+### `--only ipv4|ipv6`

+Only output addresses belonging to the specific IP version.

+This flag has been introduced in RBMK v0.11.0.

 ### `-r, --random`

 Buffers and randomly shuffles the addresses before output.
 This